Pang Khat: Involvement in the Umbrella Revolution

 As an independent, anti-monarchist, Pang Khat was involved in the circle of Son Ngoc Thanh and worked as a "recruiting agent" for the insurrection at the Buddhist Institute.
 In fact, "both Khieu Chum and Pang Khat were known to have had “close relations" with Thanh; they were probably part of a growing "nucleus" of his partisans among Phnom Penh's monks."

 He was part of the Umbrella Revolution in 1942 which involved many other monks in an effort to oust the French protectorate.
 With many other monks such as Bunchan Mol and Pach Chhoeun, they were taken into custody.
 Pang Khat returned to Saigon, not as a student but as a prisoner at the Central Prison.
 While some of his co-detainees were sent to prison on the island of Poulo-Condore, he was liberated early.
 When his fellow prisoners finally returned to Cambodia in mid-March 1945, he went to the Vietnamese border to greet them.

-While him and his circle had been associated with the Khmer Issarak, they definitely broke off with the communist ideology when in 1954 Son Ngoc Thanh founded the more right-wing Khmer Serei with support from the United States of America.
+While he and his circle had been associated with the Khmer Issarak, they definitely broke off with the communist ideology when in 1954 Son Ngoc Thanh founded the more right-wing Khmer Serei with support from the United States of America.